flexonb/FlexConvert/README.md

 - Complete privacy (files never leave your device)
 - Fast processing (no network overhead)
 - Offline capability (works without internet)

-### Backend Analytics
-The lightweight Encore.ts backend only tracks:
-- Which tools are used
-- Usage frequency
-- Success/failure rates
-- No file content or user identification

 ## Recent Major Improvements